Fostering embodied aesthetic experience and increased sense of responsibility in “The Ice Life”, a cross-disciplinary project

 IRREVERSIBLE: Death by the Drip

-A sound-video installation based on the field recordings in the Vatnajokull Ice Cap, Iceland (2022).
-With the support of Hornafjörður Research Center of University of Iceland, and University Paris 8.
+A sound-video installation based on the field recordings in the Vatnajökull Ice Cap, Iceland.

 Based on scientific documentation, this sound-video installation aims to support the interpretation of the glaciers’ life as a matter of truth, and to raise awareness about the irreversible processes leading to their rapid death.